 - For it to be valid, you will have to choose your background wisely.

-The fact that this Predator blind uses reflective mirror panels instead of traditional camouflage color is a big plus.
+This Predator blind uses reflective mirror panels instead of traditional camouflage color is a big plus.
 Additionally, many who have used it note that they were able to shoot at prey from a very close range.
-Therefore, it is one of the best ground blinds for deer hunting.

 The various two-person blinds I have encountered are usually big and bulky.
 However, there is one two-person blind that does not fall under this description.

-The Ameristep Deluxe 2-person tent chair hunting blind is a ground blind suited for wooded areas.
-While it can accommodate two persons, it is 61 inches wide, 52 inches deep and 20 inches high.
-Therefore, it is not as bulky as other two-person blinds, and this is the main reason why I have put it on my list.
+The Ameristep Deluxe 2-person tent chair hunting blind is suited for wooded areas.
+While it can accommodate two persons, it is 61 inches wide, 52 inches deep, and 20 inches high.
+Therefore, it is not as bulky as other two-person blinds, which is why I have put it on my list.

 - Six front and side zippered windows: The windows on this ground blind give you the ability to survey your area efficiently with your hunting companion.

-- DuraShell Plus fabric construction: The Durashell plus fabric used to make this ground blind is proprietary and is water-resistant as well as insect resistant
+- DuraShell Plus fabric construction: The Durashell Plus fabric used to make this ground blind water-resistant as well as insect resistant

 - Realtree Xtra camo: The camo pattern on this ground blind makes it ideal for use in wooded areas

-- Chair attached: For convenience, this blind comes with chairs attached as well as cup holders eliminating the need to carry a chair on a hunting trip.
+- Chair attached: For convenience, this one comes with chairs attached as well as cup holders eliminating the need to carry a hunting chair on a hunting trip.

-Despite some few complaints of it the blind leaking, I regard this to be one of the best hunting ground blinds out there.
-In particular, because it comes with hunting chairs for ground blinds pre-installed.
-Additionally, this ground blind offers the convenience of a two-person blind without the bulkiness of a two-person blind.
+Despite a few complaints of the blind leaking, I regard this Ameristep deluxe to be one of the best hunting ground blinds out there.
+In particular, it comes with hunting chairs pre-installed.
+Additionally, this ground blind offers the convenience of a two-person blind without bulkiness.

 - Five side design: The 5-sided design of this ground blind is the hallmark of its design as it offers enough room for more than two people

-- Blood trail backwoods camo: The greenish camo on this ground blind makes it ideal for backwoods
+- Blood trail backwoods camo: The greenish camo makes it ideal for backwoods

 - Windows with multiple shoots through holes: The windows offer multiple shoots through holes give you shoot through options